 Three Financial Health Indicators will show movement from red through amber to green.
 Because of these, borrowers will be provided with tips, making it more likely that loan decisions move from ‘no’ to ‘yes’.
 Then, when the lending criteria is likely to be met, a ‘one click’ loan application is sent to the Credit Union.

 We are looking for members to help us test this new app and understand more about your financial health.

-If you are interested in taking part, fill in the form below.
+If you are interested in taking part follow this link.